astrivant/polyad/docs/development/write-pipeline.md

 replace it.
 Only acknowledged effects of the same reconciliation advance its own contract, including changes to observed collection members.
-Deletion receipts and unsupported collection selectors require another refreshed pass before further effects; a DELETE acknowledgement does not prove garbage collection completed.
+Deletion receipts and unsupported collection selectors require another refreshed pass before further effects.
+After a DELETE acknowledgement, verify garbage collection before dispatching operations that require the resource to be absent.

 Root pool management and the Dragonfly scaling loop also capture decision inputs.
 Python extensions making decisions directly through `API` can use